4.4 Flat-Field Reference Files

 Following the recovery of ACS with Side 2 electronics in July 2006, the temperature set-point was lowered from a nominal value of −77°C to −81°C for the WFC in order to minimize impacts of the continuously growing hot pixels.

-The inferred L-flat corrections were multiplied by the corresponding P-flats, and the resulting flat fields have been in use in the calibration pipeline.
-Observers are encouraged to check the ACS website for the most recent flat fields available for recalibration at:
+The inferred L-flat corrections were multiplied by the corresponding P-flats, and the resulting LP-flats have been in use in the calibration pipeline.
+Users may verify their data have been calibrated with the most recent flat field reference files by checking the HST Calibration Reference Data System (CRDS) webpage.

-Figure 4.20 shows the corrected WFC laboratory flats for several broad-band filters.
-Note that on the sky, a gap of ~50 pixels exists between the top and bottom halves that is not shown here.
+Figure 4.20 shows the WFC LP-flats for several broad-band filters.
+Note that on the sky, a gap of ~50 pixels exists between the top and bottom chips that is not shown here.
 The central donut-like structure is due to variations in chip thickness (see ACS ISR 2003-06) and is dependent on wavelength.
 Pixels in the central region, for example, are less sensitive than surrounding pixels in the blue F435W filter, and more sensitive in the red F850LP filter.

 Because of the observed changes in P-flats discussed in the previous section, two versions of the LP-flat exist in the pipeline for each SBC filter.
 The set used for observations after 2007 are presented in Figure 4.22.

-Because of geometric distortion effects, the area of the sky seen by a given pixel is not constant; therefore, observations of a constant surface brightness object will have count rates per pixel that vary over the detector, even if every pixel has the same sensitivity.
+Because of geometric-distortion effects, the area of the sky intercepted by the detector pixels can vary across the detector; therefore, observations of a constant surface brightness object will have count rates per pixel that vary over the detector, even if every pixel has the same sensitivity.
 In order to produce images that appear uniform for uniform illumination, the observed flat fields include the effect of the variable pixel area across the field.
 A consequence of dividing by these flat fields is that two stars of equal brightness do not have the same total counts after the flat-fielding step.
-Therefore, point source photometry extracted from a flat-fielded image (
+Therefore, flat-fielded images (

-crj.fits/crc.fits) must be multiplied by the effective pixel area map (see Section 5.1.3).
+crj.fits/crc.fits) must be multiplied by the effective pixel area map before extracting point source photometry.
+(See Section 5.1.3.)
 Alternately, users may use images processed by AstroDrizzle (with suffix

 drz.fits/drc.fits) where a geometric distortion solution has been applied to correct all pixels to equal areas.
 In drizzled images, photometry is correct for both point and extended sources.